 Key Takeaways

-- Villa rental prices in Bali vary by stay length:
+On average, villa rental prices in Bali vary by length of stay as follows:

 - Short-term stay (few days/weeks): $100 - $500 (IDR 1.57M - 7.85M)